telegraphic/ska-sdp-datamodels/docs/src/RASCIL_examples.rst

 SKA simulations
 ***************

 The SKA simulations make full use of the capabilities of RASCIL.
+The surface simulation and atmosphere simulation both require special large data files that are not part of the repository.
+However, the pointing simulation can be run using data files in the RASCIL data repository.

 .. toctree::
    :maxdepth: 1